 What is a bootloader?

-You will edit and compile programs on your laptop, and you will need to transfer the compiled program to the Pi when ready to execute it.
-One way to move a program from your laptop to the Pi is using a micro-SD card.
-You would prepare a card with the early-stage boot code and add your program to be launched afer booting.
-Each time you update the program, you would re-insert the card on your laptop, copy the latest program onto it, eject the card and then insert into Pi.
+You will use your laptop to edit and compile programs, and transfer the compiled binary to the Pi to execute it.
+One way to transfer a program from your laptop to the Pi would be to use a micro-SD card.
+You would prepare a card with the first-stage boot code and add your program to be run afer booting.
+Each time you updated your program, you would need to re-insert the card on your laptop, copy the latest program onto it, eject the card and then insert into Pi.
 You can see how this process would quickly become tedious!

-Instead, you can set up a connection between your laptop and the Pi and use a bootloader to transfer the program.
-The bootloader runs on the Pi and waits, listening for a request.
-When you send a program from your laptop, the waiting bootloader receives it and writes the program to the memory of the Pi, a process called "loading" the program.
+Instead, we can make a wired connection between your laptop and the Pi and use a bootloader to transfer the program.
+The bootloader program runs on the Pi at startup, and sits in a loop, waiting for a request.
+You initiate contact with the bootloader and transfer the compiled program.
+The bootloader receives the program and writes it to the Pi's memory, a process called "loading" the program.
 To execute the program, you tell the bootloader to jump to the start address of the program.

-Using a bootloader, the cycle to run a newly-compiled program is:
+Using a bootloader, the cycle to run a program on the Pi is:

 - Reset the Pi to re-enter the bootloader